-Steve Schwartzberg is a scholar, teacher, and activist whose politics are rooted in the conviction that genuine self-government flows from love, belonging, and deep knowledge of the sacredness of all life.
-This is a deep knowledge that we, the American people, still have the opportunity to learn from the peoples of the Native Nations of Turtle Island (this continent), and from listening together to the Earth.
+Steve Schwartzberg is a scholar, teacher, and activist whose politics are rooted in the conviction that genuine self-government flows from love, belonging, and a deep knowledge of, and respect for, the sacredness of all life.
+This is a knowledge and respect of which we, the American people, still have the opportunity to learn from the peoples of the Native Nations of Turtle Island (this continent), and from listening together to the Earth.
 If we are to free ourselves from a corrupt billionaire class, its fascist allies in the Republican Party, and its neoliberal enablers in the Democratic Party, we must do so.
 There is no other way for us to live as a free people: to live peacefully “with the Earth,” as Tiokasin Ghosthorse (Lakota) puts it—in genuine self-government—rather than abusively “on the Earth” in what remains of an increasingly broken democracy.
-There is no going back to a lost “normality.”
-There is a new and uncertain future which holds the potential of right relations with all.

 Most of the social democratic measures that we can advocate in response to our present situation—even to the extent that they strengthen and improve our civilization—will soon become part of the problem.
-We need to find a way out from under civilization itself—in other words we need to find a way to free ourselves from the politics of domination—a way into a new social self-understanding of who we are.
+We can, and must, advocate for an improved Medicare for All and a Freedom Budget, including a universal basic income, to abolish poverty.
+But we need to find a way out from under civilization itself—in other words we need to find a way to free ourselves from the politics of domination—a way into a new social self-understanding of who we are.
 This is a need that no “authority”—no matter how “benevolent”—can meet.

-This present campaign, however, can help provide access to relevant ideas such as those offered by the Native scholars and activists and their allies gathered around https://www.redthought.org, and by John Trudell (Dakota) here1 and here2 and by Tiokasin Ghosthorse here3 and here4 and by Steve Newcomb (Shawnee/Lenape) here5 and here6.
+This present campaign, however, can help provide access to relevant ideas such as those offered by such Native scholars and activists as John Trudell (Dakota) here1 and here2 and Tiokasin Ghosthorse here3 and here4 and Steve Newcomb (Shawnee/Lenape) here5 and here6.
 It can facilitate an international conversation on Turtle Island in which there can be a meeting of hearts and minds from which alone can come all the good we aim at.

 For more about Steve’s views and background, see the text and video of his recent speech on “America and the Kingdom, revisited,” his campaign manifesto, and the “About” section of this website.